Henry Chambers, M.D., Medical Director, Cerebral Palsy Program

-Dr. Skalsky came to Rady Children’s Hospital-San Diego in November 2010 from Winnipeg Children’s Hospital and the Rehabilitation Centre for Children in Winnipeg, Manitoba Canada, where he was also the director of pediatric rehabilitation medicine.
-He completed his residency and fellowship training at the University of California, Davis in Sacramento, Calif.
-He earned his medical degree from the University of Minnesota.
+Andrew Skalsky, M.D., is the director of the Division of Rehabilitation Medicine.
+He came to Rady Children’s Hospital in November 2010 from Winnipeg Children’s Hospital and the Rehabilitation Centre for Children in Winnipeg, Manitoba Canada, where he was also the director of pediatric rehabilitation medicine.
+He completed his residency and fellowship training at the University of California, Davis.

-Dr. Le is board certified in physical medicine and rehabilitation.
+Joan Le.
+M.D., is board certified in physical medicine & rehabilitation.
+Her focus is improving the function of children and adults with disabilities or chronic illnesses, including cerebral palsy.
+Dr. Le worked at Loma Linda University prior to coming to Rady Children’s Hospital in November 2012.
 She completed her internship and residency at the Northwestern University-Rehabilitation Institute of Chicago.
-Her focus is improving the function of children and adults with disabilities or chronic illnesses, including cerebral palsy.
-Dr. Le worked at Loma Linda University prior to coming to Rady Children’s Hospital-San Diego in November 2012.

-Dr. Dalal joined the Rehabilitation Medicine team at Rady Children’s in September of 2014.
-She is board certified in physical medicine and rehabilitation and pediatrics and completed her residency training at Thomas Jefferson Hospital in Philadelphia and AI DuPont Hospital for Children in Wilmington, Del.
+Pritha Dalal, M.D. joined the Rehabilitation Medicine team at Rady Children’s in September 2014.
+She is board certified in pediatrics and physical medicine & rehabilitation, and completed her residency training at Thomas Jefferson Hospital in Philadelphia and AI DuPont Hospital for Children in Wilmington, Del.

 Peter Newton, M.D.
 Specialty: Scoliosis